-- Sort clothes carefully by fabric type, weight, color and amount of soil.
-See instructions on page 10. - .
-Load clothes into the wash basket being careful not to overload. - Add measured detergent to wash load. - Seepage 8 for Bleach Dispenser and Fabric Softener Dispenser instructions. - .
-Refer to pages 11 to 17 for more information on loading clothes, detergents, and other laundry products. - .
-Close lid.
-Washer will fill but not agitate or spin with lid open.
+- •Sort clothes carefully by fabric type, weight, color and amount of soil according to instructions on page 5. - Load clothes into the wash basket, being careful not to overload.
+Clothes should be below the retaining ring.
+See page 8 for more loading information. - .
+Add measured amount of detergent.
+See pages 9 through 13 for information on detergents and other laundry additives.
+For information on bleaches and fabric softeners, see page 13. - Close lid, washer will fill but not agitate or spin with lid open.